arbor-sim/arbor/doc/concepts/units.rst

    =============   =======

-Further units may be derived from existing ones by mean of multiplication and division with the obvious semantics, the exist metric prefixes, or by extending the catalogue of units via the underlying units library.
+Further units may be derived from existing ones by mean of multiplication and division with the obvious semantics, the existing metric prefixes, or by extending the catalogue of units via the underlying units library.

 .. table:: Provided metric prefixes